 The following notes are intended to provide a general outline of the tax sale process.
-For more information about the annual sale of properties, see below or consult the Local Government Act, in particular (but not limited to) Sections 645 to 672.
+For more information about the annual sale of properties, read the information below or consult the Local Government Act, in particular (but not limited to) Sections 645 to 672.

-- The City is required by the Local Government Act to sell at Tax Sale all properties whose taxes have not been paid for 3 years (delinquent balance).
+- The City is required by the Local Government Act to sell at Tax Sale all properties whose taxes have not been paid for three years

-- The Local Government Act gives the Collector authority to sell a property for the Upset Price which equals all outstanding taxes + penalties + interest + 5% tax sale costs + Land Title Office fees.
+- The Local Government Act gives the Collector authority to sell a property for the upset price, which equals all outstanding taxes, penalties and interest, plus five per cent tax sale costs and Land Title Office fees

-- The Local Government Act requires municipalities to advertise in a local paper not less than 3, or more than 10 days prior to the Tax Sale.
+- The Local Government Act requires municipalities to advertise in a local paper no less than three, or more than 10 days prior to the Tax Sale

-- To avoid your property being listed in this ad in the newspaper, your delinquent taxes must be paid approximately 3 weeks prior to the Tax Sale date.
+- To avoid your property being listed in this ad in the newspaper, your delinquent taxes must be paid approximately three weeks prior to the Tax Sale date

-- If no bidding takes place within 3 calls by the Collector (auctioneer), the City is declared the purchaser at the Upset Price.
+- If no bidding takes place within three calls by the Collector (auctioneer), the City is declared the purchaser at the Upset Price

 - The three highest bids will be recorded

-- If the highest bidder does not comply with the requirements for payment below, the second highest bidder will be deemed the purchaser
+- If the highest bidder doesn’t comply with the requirements for payment below, the second highest bidder will be deemed the purchaser

-- If the second highest bidder is deemed the purchaser and does not comply with the requirements for payment below, the third highest bidder will be deemed the purchaser
+- If the second highest bidder is deemed the purchaser and doesn’t comply with the requirements for payment below, the third highest bidder will be deemed the purchaser

-- The payment must be received by 1:00 pm on the day of the Tax Sale.
+- The payment must be received by 1 p.m. on the day of the Tax Sale

-- NOTE: It is recommended to make arrangements with your financial institution to ensure you can provide guaranteed funds by the deadline.
+- NOTE: It’s recommended to make arrangements with your financial institution to ensure you can provide guaranteed funds by the deadline

-The Collector is required by law to search all property titles and within 90 days after Tax Sale notify all registered charge holders shown on each property.
+The Collector is required by law to complete a title search on any property sold at Tax Sale and, within 90 days after Tax Sale, notify all registered charge holders shown on each property.

 - The original owner has one year after the property is sold at Tax Sale to pay the taxes and fees and buy back their property.
 This is called redemption.

-- If the property has been sold at Tax Sale and the City has been declared the purchaser, 50% of the upset price, plus interest may be paid as an instalment thus extending the redemption period by 11 months and 21 days.
+- If the property has been sold at Tax Sale and the City has been declared the purchaser, 50 per cent of the upset price, plus interest, may be paid as an instalment, thus extending the redemption period by 11 months and 21 days.
 This applies only to property having improvements.

-- As soon as the property is redeemed, the Collector will refund to the Tax Sale purchaser the purchase price, plus interest to the date of redemption.
+- If the property is redeemed, the Collector will refund to the Tax Sale purchaser the purchase price, plus interest to the date of redemption

-- If the property is not redeemed during the one year period, the Collector registers the new owner at the provincial Land Titles Office, thus cancelling all previous registered charges, except for those matters set out in Section 276(1) (c) to (g) of the Land Title Act and any lien of the Crown, an improvement district or a local district.
+- If the property isn’t redeemed during the one-year period, the Collector registers the new owner at the provincial Land Titles Office, thus cancelling all previous registered charges, except for those matters set out in Section 276(1) (c) to (g) of the Land Title Act and any lien of the Crown, an improvement district or a local district.